 The range also depends on how fast you want to travel.
 If you go slowly you’ll have a much greater range.

-To get a better sense of what range to expect on your boat, you can look at the manufacturer’s website.
+To get a better sense of what range to expect on your boat (at both low and high speeds), you can look at the manufacturer’s website.
 See our list of electric outboard brands below.

 One of the great things about electric outboards is that they can use renewable power sources.
 So, for instance, you could plug your boat into a portable solar panel while picnicking and get an extra boost for the trip home.